TheRoboticsClub/gsoc2022-Nikhil_Paliwal/docs/_posts/2022-06-06-Community-Bonding-Week-3.md

 * Updated PR [updated package versions for python3.10 #46](https://github.com/JdeRobot/DeepLearningStudio/pull/46).
 * Updated PR [Use new dataset #49](https://github.com/JdeRobot/DeepLearningStudio/pull/49).
 * Create a PR [unnormalized prediction value #372](https://github.com/JdeRobot/BehaviorMetrics/pull/372) to unnormalize (expand) the predicted values of PilotNet brain in BehaviorNet.
+* Updated PilotNet training script with PR [Adding validation set for model selection #50](https://github.com/JdeRobot/DeepLearningStudio/pull/50).

 ## The execution

+This week was dedicated to resolves the previously found issues.
+Moreover I also included new features which would be helpful in conducting experiments and evaluation.
+For the training part, I worked on finalizing installation packages, enable training scripts to use GPU, also update it to use new training datasets and evaluate on a validation set.
+Furthermore, the inference scripts on BehaviorMetrics were updated accordingly.

 ## References